 Seasonal activities in Poe Valley State Park

-If you like to get out on the water then you will be excited to visit Poe Lake State park.
-There is one boat launch area and 12 seasonal mooring spaces available on the 25-acre lake.
-If you bring a boat you can moor by the dam during your stay.
-Don't worry if you don't have a boat as there are rentals available near the swimming beach.
-Paddleboats, kayaks and canoes are on offer from the rental stand.
-Powered boats must have electric motors as gas powered motors are prohibited on the lake.
+If you like to get out on the water in the summer, then you should be excited to visit Poe Lake State Park.
+There are 12 seasonal mooring spaces and two developed boat launch areas available on the 25-acre lake.
+If you can tow your boat along, you can moor it by the dam during your stay.
+Don't worry if you are unable to bring your boat to the lake.
+There are rentals of paddleboats, kayaks, and canoes available near the swimming beach during the summer months.
+Powered boats must have electric motors as gas-powered motors are prohibited on the lake.